xanadu314/deepSep/README.md

 ## 4. Test Model
 You can see the detail in the `test.py`.

-You can use the /data/test.csv to test the model by running
+You can use the test_sample.csv to test the model by running
 ```
 python test.py \
     -k 3 \
     -max_length 300 \
-    -test_df data/test.csv \
+    -test_df test_sample.csv \
     -tokenizer model/tokenizer \
     -pretrained_model model/checkpoint-11007 \
     -finetuned_model model \